 Buying property overseas is now the norm in housing ownership, and many buyers look to real estate investment in Turkey.
 Presenting itself as one of the most desirable places to own a place in the sun, thousands of people have purchased apartments and villas across the country.
 Some buy just to use it as a summer holiday home, others for permanent living in their retirement year.

 But it also catches the attention of real estate investors looking to cash in on buy-to-let potential and capital appreciation.
-To prove its popularity, we need only look at housing sales for the last year.
-In 2019, 45,500 houses were sold to various nationalities.
-This was a 14.7% increase year-on-year.
-But for what reasons are house buyers looking at Turkey?
+To prove its popularity, we need only look at annual housing sales.
+Every year, roughly 45,500 houses are sold to various nationalities.
+But why are house buyers looking at Turkey?
 Two driving factors lure in buyers, and they are a lucrative exchange rate and Turkey’s citizenship by investment scheme.
 Specific other reasons add to the lure.

 Before 2018, the Turkish citizenship by investment scheme was a nonstarter.
 The entry-level minimum investment amount of 1 million USD made it one of the world’s most expensive.
-They then dropped that amount to $250,000, and golden visa investors from all over the world sat up and took notice.
+THowever, they dropped it, and it is currently $400,000.
 Since its re-invention, just over 9000 people have purchased real estate to gain citizenship.
-The only requirement besides the 250 thousand USD, is that you kept the property for at least three years.
+The only requirement besides the purchase price is you kept the property for at least three years.
 This also allows your spouse and dependents to gain citizenship with it.
 Read more about the investment scheme here.

 Yes, Turkey has tightened up rules, and regulations to make sure any house purchase is safe.
 Now, if people want to trade as estate agents, they need to be verified, and even though the law doesn’t require the use of a solicitor, we recommend you use an independent party.

 Which Nationalities can Buy in Turkey?